sourcegraph/handbook/content/departments/technical-success/ta/team-culture/working-with-customers.md

 | Renewal Plan                           | AE leadership: weekly forecast <br> Leadership: bi-weekly inspection to monitor the progress of Lighthouse program save plans | Yellow / Red: <br> - TA: Check-in on plan progress, additional corrective action weekly <br> Green: <br> - Continue monitoring                                         | AE: Project initial renewal outcome: Full churn, partial churn, flat renewal |
 | Renewal Forecast                       | AE & TA leadership: weekly forecast                                                                                           | Yellow / Red: <br> - AE: Renewal outcome negative (Full or partial churn) <br> Green: <br> - AE: Renewal outcome neutral or positive (Flat or incremental)             | Quarterly forecast                                                           |
 | Process Renewal                        | AE & TA leadership: weekly forecast                                                                                           | AE: Renewal opportunity processed accordingly                                                                                                                          | Renewal event complete                                                       |
+## Success Plans

+Account Success Plans are a key part of internal account strategy and goal-setting within the account team.
+TAs update account-level Success Plans in Vitally on a quarterly basis outlining their proactive plan for each customer.
+Throughout the quarter, the TA should action their success plan and review progress with their AE and TA leadership throughout.
+A subset of success plans are reviewed during internal QBRs with the broader Revenue organization.

+A success plan contains the following:
+- North Star Goals: What are the measurable goals for this account for the next quarter?
+- Success Action Plan: What needs to happen for us to be successful in achieving the above goals?
+For each goal capture the action plan and steps necessary to accomplish those outcomes.
+Create tasks in Vitally and link to them.
+- Relationships: What relationships do we have, with whom, and what is their sentiment?
+What people do we need to turn into champions, why them?
+What is the “win” that will develop them into a champion?
+- Asks from the Business: Are there dependencies on other parts of the business (requisite product enhancements, for example)?
+Describe how they could jeopardize the milestones or north star.
+What is the plan to resolve the dependency?
+Where do you need help?

 ## Red Accounts